-Green Discharge: Top 3 Causes, What to Do & Home Remedies
+Green Discharge: Causes, How to Treat & Home Remedies

 Green discharge, which may sometimes have a more yellow tinge, may also be a sign of vulvovaginitis, which is characterized by inflammation to the vulva and vagina and can cause alterations to natural-occurring vaginal flora.
 This condition causes an overgrowth of flora which leads to swelling in the area.
 It is often caused by use of irritating soaps or scented products.

 If you experience green vaginal discharge, you should see your doctor or gynecologist.
-He or she will assess you, and may order testing.
-Once a diagnosis is confirmed, appropriate treatment can be started.
-In some cases, your sexual partner may also need to be treated, to avoid reinfection in both of you.
+The doctor will assess you, and may order testing to confirm a diagnosis, which will help to guide the most appropriate treatment can be started.
+In some cases, your sexual partner may also need to be treated to avoid reinfection in both of you.
 Read about what different vaginal discharge colors can mean and how to treat different types.

 Imagem ilustrativa número 1